Choose Your Own Adventure: 3 days with Articulate Storyline

 Standout from Day 3: A significant part of Storyline’s power comes from variables.

-The sky is the limit for the eLearning designer.
-Finally I would like to say a huge THANKS to Ron Price for coming to Sydney to train us in Articulate Storyline.
-The feedback from everyone on the course has been fantastic.
-We are looking forward to building adventures with Articulate Storyline and delivering the Certified Articulate Storyline training program in Australia.
+With Articulate Storyline the sky is the limit for the eLearning designer.
+The feedback from everyone on the course was fantastic.
+If you’re looking to build adventures with Articulate Storyline then consider completing the Certified Articulate Storyline training program.
+Get to know the apps you love more!